f5alliances/ansible-use-cases-101/2.0-disable-pool-member/README2.md

 ## Step 2:

-Enter the following play definition into `disable-pool-member.yml`:
+Copy and paste the following play definition into `disable-pool-member.yml`:

 <!-- {% raw %} -->
 ``` yaml